Aqualung (album): Production

-An early version of "My God" was recorded on 11–12 April 1970, followed by "Wond'ring Aloud, Again" on 21 June, both at Morgan Studios.
-After an American tour, bass player Glenn Cornick was fired from the band, and was replaced with Jeffrey Hammond, an old friend of Ian Anderson.
-Aqualung would be Hammond's first album with the band.
-It would also mark the first time John Evan had recorded a full album with the band, as his only prior involvement was to provide several keyboard parts on the previous 1970 album, Benefit.
-In December, the album became one of the first to be recorded at Island Records' newly-opened recording studios on Basing Street in London.
+The bulk of the album was recorded at Basing Street Studios, London, in December 1970, with some re-recording taking place in February 1971 after the January European tour.
+Two tracks had been laid down at Morgan Studios earlier in 1970: a first version of "My God" on 11–12 April; then "Wond'ring Aloud, Again" on 21 June.
+Those two early 1970 tracks were recorded with a different bass player than used for the main recordings.
+After the last of the 1970 American tours, bass player Glenn Cornick was fired from the band, and was replaced with Jeffrey Hammond, an old friend of Ian Anderson.
+Aqualung was Hammond's first album with the band, and the first album for keyboard player John Evan as a full member; his previous involvement had been as an additional musician on Benefit.

+The album was one of the first to be recorded at Island Records' newly opened recording studios on Basing Street.
 Led Zeppelin did some recording for Led Zeppelin IV at the same time, though in the smaller of the two studios in the converted chapel.
 In an interview on the 25th anniversary edition of the album, Tull's bandleader Ian Anderson said that trying to record in the larger studio was very difficult, because of its "horrible, cold, echoey" feel.

+As with the previous Tull albums, production was done by Anderson and the band's manager, Terry Ellis.
+Anderson wanted a producer, but felt he would be uncomfortable sharing creativity and authority with another person; and was concerned about having a producer who would take drugs.
+He spoke about that dilemma with George Martin, who concluded that it would be better if they carried on doing it themselves.
 The orchestral segments were arranged by Dee Palmer, who had worked with the band since 1968's This Was, and would later join as a keyboard player.
 The master reels were assembled at Apple Studios on 2 March 1971.
 Aqualung would be the last Jethro Tull album to include Clive Bunker as a band member, as he retired shortly after recording to start a family.

 Musical style

 The songs on the album encompass a variety of musical genres, with elements of folk, blues, psychedelia, and hard rock.
-The "riff-heavy" nature of tracks such as "Locomotive Breath", "Hymn 43" and "Wind Up" is regarded as a factor in the band's increased success after the release of the album, with Jethro Tull becoming "a major arena act" and a "fixture on FM radio" according to AllMusic.
 In a stylistic departure from Jethro Tull's earlier albums, many of Aqualungs songs are acoustic.
-"Cheap Day Return", "Wond'ring Aloud" and "Slipstream" are short, completely acoustic "bridges", and "Mother Goose" is also mostly acoustic.
+"Cheap Day Return", "Wond'ring Aloud" and "Slipstream" are short, completely acoustic "bridges", and "Mother Goose" is mostly acoustic.
 Anderson claims his main inspirations for writing the album were Roy Harper and Bert Jansch.